Saadallah-design/wireframing/README.md

 - **Supports Collaboration with Tools like Figma**
   Teams can work together in real-time, review changes, and stay on the same page throughout the project.

+## Real World Scenario

+A team was designing an e-commerce app.
+During the wireframing stage, they noticed that the checkout screen was confusing: users had trouble finding the payment options and the “Place Order” button was easy to miss.

+💡 How It Was Resolved:
+The team simplified the layout, highlighted the primary action button, and organized payment methods into a clear, step-by-step flow.

+✅ Impact on the Final Product:
+Catching these usability issues early made the checkout process smooth and intuitive.
+Development time was reduced, fewer post-launch fixes were needed, and user satisfaction increased.

+### Conclusion
+Wireframing helps create user-friendly designs by identifying problems early, guiding development, and ensuring a seamless user experience.